Association for Psychological Science: International integrative psychological science

 APS is an international organization with members from more than 80 countries, with approximately 20 percent of the association's membership coming from outside North America.
 APS provides a home to psychological science's subdisciplines as well as research that crosses disciplinary and geographic boundaries.

 Each year, the APS Annual Convention brings together psychological scientists and educators from around the globe for cross-cutting programs spanning the discipline.
 The Convention program is made up of invited talks, addresses, symposia, and special events, as well as submitted symposium and poster presentations.

 In March 2015, the inaugural International Convention of Psychological Science (ICPS), organized under the auspices of APS, was held in Amsterdam, Netherlands.
 This first-of-its-kind event provided a forum for presentations on research and methodology across all of psychological science, neuroscience, genetics, sociology, anthropology, economics, linguistics, and related fields.
 In March 2017, the second ICPS was held in Vienna, Austria.

-ICPS is an outcome of a broader Initiative for Integrative Psychological Science, overseen by a steering committee of world-renowned psychological researchers who are leading an effort to stimulate advances that attack scientific problems by drawing broadly on research conducted at multiple levels of analysis, in multiple branches of psychology and related disciplines.
+ICPS is an outcome of a broader Initiative for Integrative Psychological and Behavioral Science, overseen by a steering committee of world-renowned psychological researchers who are leading an effort to stimulate advances that attack scientific problems by drawing broadly on research conducted at multiple levels of analysis, in multiple branches of psychology and related disciplines.